peterbozso/OneTox/README.md

 ## Compiling
 You'll need libtox.dll: https://jenkins.impy.me/job/toxcore-new-toxav-api/ (It's in the 'bin' folder of the zip.)
 You have to copy it to the 'libs' folder of OneTox.
-You'll also need to build the SharpToxPortable project (https://github.com/Impyy/SharpTox/blob/new-api-toxav/SharpTox/SharpTox%20Portable.csproj - Note the new-api-toxav branch!) with x86 as target and put the result (SharpTox Portable.dll) into 'libs' as well.
-After that you should be able to compile OneTox (x86).
-Of course we plan to add these dependencies to NuGet later.
+Of course we plan to add this dependency to NuGet later.